albgp22/helm-values-issue/README.md

               port: http
 ```

-As we can see, the imported values is ommited in this helm version.
+As we can see, the imported values are ommited in this helm version.